-We are currently conducting two major applied studies to demonstrate how these methods can generate new avenues of interpretation and inquiry.
+We conducted two major applied studies to demonstrate how these methods can generate new avenues of interpretation and inquiry.

-In addition to these studies, we are also working to enhance the skills-base in the spatial humanities by running free summer schools and seminars on the application of GIS within humanities research.
+In addition to these studies, we also worked to enhance the skills-base in the spatial humanities by running free summer schools and seminars on the application of GIS within humanities research.
 Please check our Skills Development page for more details.

 © Spatial Humanities: Texts, GIS & Places